 Deception or Fraud in the Original Application

-If you have any concern that your original ILR application contained errors or omissions — even inadvertent ones — seek legal advice before the issue is raised by the Home Office.
+There is no limitation period on this ground.
+ILR obtained by fraud may be revoked many years after it was granted.
+Where there is any concern that an original application contained errors or omissions — even inadvertent ones — legal advice should be sought before the matter is raised by the Home Office.

 National Security and Conducive to the Public Good